Michelle-Nokuthaba-Dube/AI-and-Omics-Research-Internship/README.md

 6. Handled missing values (padj replaced with 1 if NA).
 7. Stored results in an R list and exported processed CSV files.
 8. Generated summary counts for Upregulated, Downregulated, and Not Significant genes.
-9. Stored the work in class_II.R.
+9. Stored the work in class_2.R.

 # Module II – Class 3B
 Preprocessing and Normalization of Microarray Data in R